majdal/modex/src/README.md

 ```
 and then looking at [the front page](https://github.com/majdal/modex/) to see if your commit took.

 The main thing to know about _gitflow_ is that **every commit to `master` is considered a release**.
 Our mainline, bleeding-edge, daily code happens in the `develop` branch.
-Once your account can push and pull (and you've `git rm`'d that testing file, switch to `develop`:
+Once your account can push and pull (and you've `git rm`'d that testing file), switch to `develop`:
 ```
 git branch develop
 git branch --set-upstream-to=origin/develop develop